The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

 Before you take a trip, call your loved one's medical insurer to make sure that coverage will remain in place while you are traveling.

 When traveling, always keep a list of important medical information with you: medications and their dosages, your loved one's doctor's name and phone number, insurance information, and someone to contact in case of emergency.
 Personal identification should be carried at all times.
-Even if you're traveling without your loved one, keep important information (his doctors' phone numbers, a list of his medications) handy in case long-distance caregiving becomes necessary.
+Even if you're traveling without your loved one, keep important information (their doctors' phone numbers, a list of their medications) handy in case long-distance caregiving becomes necessary.

 Travel insurance ensures that you get a refund or rebooking if a medical or family crisis prevents traveling.
 Most -- but not all -- airlines will honor these situations whether or not you have travel insurance.
 Ask about their policies when you purchase your tickets.